BobRay/MyComponent/core/components/mycomponent/model/mycomponent/readme.md

 ## MyComponentProject

-This structure focuses around the MyComponentProject object.
-The MyComponentProject serves as the parent for all of the other classes in this directory.
-MyComponentProject contains the majority of the functionality of BootStrap.class, ExportObjects.class and Build.Transport.php.

 ### Public Methods
 These are the methods that are called by the localized utilities.
 When run, these utilities instance the MyComponentProject.
 MyComponentProject finds its nearby project.config file, loads it, and then connects to MODx.
 The localized utility then calls one of these public methods.